jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "And brightest."

-The blacksmith looks skeptical.
-"How do we measure hottest?"
+The blacksmith looks at the boy, his apprentice.
+"Pay attention.
+How do we measure hottest?"

-"We put an iron rod in each flame and see which heats faster."
+"We put an iron rod in each flame and see which heats faster.
+Tip resting on wax at the far end.
+Whichever wax melts first—hottest flame."

-They light all three candles simultaneously.
-The merchant counts aloud.
-The blacksmith watches the flames.

-"The chimney one is brighter.
-Feel this."
-The blacksmith holds his hand near the chimney tube.
-"More air is flowing through.
-The warm air pulls itself up."

-"So it's not what's *in* the air—it's how *much* air reaches the flame?"

-"Maybe both.
-We see that with bellows."

-"I'm writing.
-Keep talking."

-Test 2: Chimney air: flame brighter.

-"Is it hotter too?"

-The blacksmith places identical iron rods in each flame, tips touching wax at the other end.

-"Let's see which melts the wax first."

-They watch.
-The chimney-air candle's wax melts first.
-Then the window-air candle.
-Then the room-air candle.

-"Chimney air makes hotter fire."

-"But why?
-What's different about chimney air?"
+The merchant, blacksmith, and apprentice each light a candle.
+The merchant places two fingers on his wrist and begins counting his pulse aloud.

+"The chimney one is dying.
+Dying.
+Out at thirty-three beats."
+The blacksmith writes it down.

+"Relight it," says the merchant.

+"The inside is dripping wax from the rod!
+Forty-six beats." says the merchant.
+"William, what are you doing?"

+"Outside candle burning.
+Wax melting now—sixty-five beats."

+"Something in chimney air *kills* fire.
+We already knew that," the blacksmith declares.

+"Or something *isn't* in it.
+But look—the inside candle burned hotter than the outside one.
+Both have good air.
+Why the difference?"

+The merchant stops, pen above paper.
+"Fire eats something out of the air.
+That's one finding.
+But there's another.
+The inside candle was hotter than the window candle.
+The air itself—warm air burns hotter than cold."

+"Two things at once."

+"Two things.
+We have to test them apart."

+"William, get more candles."

+Test 5: Chimney air—candle dies at thirty-three beats.
+Room air melts wax at forty-six.
+Window air at sixty-five.
+Hypothesis: fire consumes something from air.
+Spent air will not support flame.
+Second hypothesis: cold air weakens the flame even when fresh.

-"Maybe it's warmer already?"
+"Maybe it's us?" says the apprentice.

-"Or maybe there's something *in* it.
-Something from the fire below that makes fire burn better."

-The merchant writes: Chimney air = hottest flame.
-Why?

-"We don't know," the blacksmith says.

-"Then we test more.
-What if we move the candles into different places?
-Air from the forge when I'm working hot iron?
-From the garden?
-From a closed room?"

-"A blacksmith from London says a team there is trying to separate air into parts.
-See what it's made of."

-"And in Paris, they're testing different airs in combustion.
-Everyone's trying to understand what makes fire burn hotter."

-"If we master this."
-The blacksmith stands.
-"I can build better containers.
-Seal them properly.
-We need pumps to move air from one place to another.
-We need—"

-"We need to write this down first," the merchant interrupts.
-"Record what we saw.
-So we can repeat it.
-So others can too."

-The blacksmith looks at the three candles, still burning at different intensities.

-"What else can we test?"

-"Does metal type matter?
-Does flame color tell us temperature?
-What if we restrict the air flow—make it come through a small hole?"
+"Us?" replies the merchant.

+"I was looking at the candle this time.
+I was close.
+I breathed on the light.
+It got dimmer, like the chimney."

+"We'll test it!" exclaims the merchant as the blacksmith smiles proudly at his apprentice.

+"This is our little Bacon.
+Add breath to the list.
+Air from a room with many people breathing.
+Air over still water.
+Air from a cellar.
+Whether a mouse in a sealed jar dies the way the candle did—and whether its air then kills a flame."

-"We don't know any of it."
+"We don't know any of it," says William.

 "But we can find out."

-The merchant picks up the book lying nearby.
-Novum Organum.
+The merchant picks up the book lying nearby. *Novum Organum*.

 "Francis Bacon says we command nature by obeying her.
 We're learning to observe and obey."

-"By testing."
+"By testing," says the blacksmith.

-"And keeping records."
+"And keeping records," adds the merchant.

-"Why?"
+"Why?" asks the apprentice.

 "So other people can redo our work.
-If we can't reproduce our results, we haven't proven anything."
+If we can't reproduce our results, we haven't proven anything.
+This will take a long time.
+Maybe you will finish our work when we are long past.
+Are you ready?"

-They light more candles.
-Different air sources.
-Different containers.
-They watch.
-They measure.
+The apprentice smiles.

+They relight the chimney candle one more time, each putting the iron rods into the flames.

 Three notebooks fill with observations.